nvercillo/Path-Finding-Visualization/README.md

 ## Stack
-This project was created in Javascript backed by Python Flask application.
+This project was created in Javascript backed by a Python Flask application.
 All of the dependencies are saved in a python virtual environment in this repository, so setup and instillation is fairly straight forward

 ## Setup